Pyotr Wrangel

-After graduating as a mining engineer, Wrangel volunteered for service in the Russo-Japanese War, where he decided on a military career.
+A scion of the prominent Baltic German Wrangel noble family, Wrangel initially pursued a civilian career at his father's behest, graduating as a mining engineer, but later decided on a military career after volunteering for service in the Russo-Japanese War.
 A graduate of the Imperial General Staff Academy, he distinguished himself during World War I, becoming one of the first Russian officers to be awarded the Order of St. George for heroism.
 He rose to the rank of major general.

 After the October Revolution, Wrangel joined the Volunteer Army in August 1918 and was given command of major cavalry formations.
-He became known for his aggressive leadership and battlefield successes in the northern Caucasus.
+He became known for his aggressive leadership and battlefield successes in the Northern Caucasus.
 In 1919, he captured the strategic city of Tsaritsyn but soon clashed with his superior, Anton Denikin, over the latter's Moscow Directive, a plan Wrangel considered strategically flawed.
 The growing rivalry led to his dismissal from command in December 1919.

 Following Denikin's resignation in April 1920, Wrangel was elected commander-in-chief of the shattered White forces in Crimea.
 He established the Government of South Russia and attempted to win popular support with a wide-ranging series of reforms, including a radical land reform.
 After initial military successes against the Red Army, his forces were defeated, and he organized a mass evacuation from Crimea in November 1920, successfully evacuating over 145,000 people.
 In exile, he remained a leader of the White movement and founded the Russian All-Military Union (ROVS) in 1924.
 He is remembered as the last commander of the White Army, a more able administrator and strategist than his predecessors, who took command when the White cause was already considered lost.

 Early life and career

 Family background

-Pyotr Wrangel was born in Novalexandrovsk, Kovno Governorate in the Russian Empire (now Zarasai, Lithuania) on 28 August 1878, the eldest of three brothers.
-He was a scion of the Wrangel family, a Baltic German noble house of Swedish origin that had served the rulers of Sweden, Prussia, Austria and Russia for over 700 years.
+Pyotr Wrangel was born in Novoalexandrovsk, Kovno Governorate in the Russian Empire (now Zarasai, Lithuania) on 28 August 1878, the eldest of three brothers.
+He was a scion of the Wrangel family, a Baltic German noble house that had served the rulers of Sweden, Prussia, Austria, and Russia for over 700 years.
 The family produced seven field marshals, seven admirals, and dozens of generals.
 His ancestor, the Swedish Field Marshal Herman Wrangel, was the father of Carl Gustaf Wrangel, who built Skokloster Castle.
 By the nineteenth century, branches of the family had established themselves in the Russian Empire, including Baron Ferdinand von Wrangel, the explorer and governor-general of Alaska.

 Pyotr's father, Baron Nikolai Egorovich Wrangel, was a humanist, art connoisseur, and writer who had rebelled against the family's military tradition.
 Nikolai later wrote a memoir, From Serfdom to Bolshevism, detailing his life and experiences.
 Pyotr's mother, Maria Dimitrievna Dementieva-Maikova, was the daughter of an impoverished officer but was well-educated and interested in social reform.
 The family lived in a liberal, cultured atmosphere in Rostov-on-Don, where Nikolai was a director of several companies.